 At the top of the cliff, a cow looks down on me with interest, perhaps wondering why someone is stupid enough to walk along a boulder-strewn beach, risking twisted ankles or worse.
 She’s got a good point, and I’m starting to agree with her.

 I check my map and it shows there’s a path along the top of the cliff.
 That would be a lot easier than walking over these boulders, but I can’t see any easy, or even moderately difficult) way to get up there.
 The cliff at the top is vertical, or even has overhangs in many places.
+At the top is a place marked on the map as “Bog Hole”, so I’m in two minds whether I really want to be up there anyway.

 This really is the toughest terrain to walk over of all.
 If the stones were smaller, like shingle, then it’s OK to walk on, albeit very tiring as the shingle moves underfoot.
 If the stones were bigger you could hop from stone to stone.
 But this stuff is really hard.
 The stones roll underneath your feet, constantly twisting your ankles, and are too close together to pick a path between them.
 I’m starting to struggle and get depressed.
 I can’t go on much further on this, and I can’t climb the cliff.
 I guess I could always walk into the sea, but that doesn’t seem to offer a satisfactory solution either!